 The next dish was Scallop, Filippa Apple, Scallop Roe and Browned Butter which was paired with an amazing 2014 Trout Gulch Vineyard Chardonnay by Ceritas Wines sourced from grapes from the Santa Cruz Mountains in California.

-An entire bread course(!) followed the scallops: “Crispy Grains, Bread with Old Grains and Gluten Free Bread with Seeds”.
+An entire bread course(!) followed the scallops: “Crispy Grains, Bread with Old Grains and Gluten-Free Bread with Seeds”.
 No wine pairing, but my leftover Chardonnay was not bad at all.

-The lamb dish which was paired with a 2009 Les Forts de Latour by Château Latour, Pauillac, France.
-Although this Les Forts de Latour is “only” the second label of this famous winery, this excellent 2009 vintage was incredibly powerful, but paired very well with the grilled lamb as well as the roe.
+The lamb dish was paired with a 2009 Les Forts de Latour by Château Latour, Pauillac, France.
+Although this Les Forts de Latour is “only” the second label of this famous winery, this excellent 2009 vintage was incredibly powerful but paired very well with the grilled lamb as well as the roe.

 At the end of the savory part of the Spring Universe menu, Coen invited me for a quick tour of the restaurant and the different sections of the kitchen.
 Explaining along the way the rigor and methodological approach in the kitchen: from getting the fresh produce via different stations for cleaning, prepping, storing, portioning, all the way to the open kitchen that needs to finish and assemble the dishes during service.
 His favorite was the drying room for the charcuterie that they make themselves at Geranium.
-The smell escaping when he opened the door was very special, a huge wall of umami.
+The smell escaping when he opened the door was very special, a massive wall of umami.
 It was chockful of experiments with various stages of drying and jars of pickled ingredients.
 The wine cellars sections were pretty impressive; big wine list = big storage.
 After having a look in the test kitchen and the private dining area, we made our way back to the dining area.
 The actual Bocuse d’Or trophies were on display at the back of the restaurant!

 The sweet dishes